mrlonis/maven-spotless-hooks/README.md

 #### Executed Command

-The resulting command that is executed is `git submodule update --init --remote --force` which will clone the submodule if it does not exist, update the submodule to the latest commit, throw away local changes in submodules when switching to a different commit; and always run a checkout operation in the submodule, even if the commit listed in the index of the containing repository matches the commit checked out in the submodule.
+The resulting command that is executed is `git submodule update --init --remote --force` which will `clone the submodule` if it does not exist, `update the submodule` to the latest commit, throw away local changes in submodules when switching to a different commit, and always run a checkout operation in the submodule, even if the commit listed in the index of the containing repository matches the commit checked out in the submodule.

 #### Excluding submodule updates during CI

-If you are using a CI/CD pipeline, you may want to exclude the submodule update during the CI/CD pipeline.
+If you are using a CI/CD pipeline, you may want to `exclude the submodule update during the CI/CD pipeline`.
 This can be done by adding the following configuration to the `pom.xml`:

 ```xml
 <project>